Moshintha20/Custom-Object-Detection-and-Novel-Bounding-Box-Metric-with-YOLOv5/README.md

 ## 7. YOLOv5 Setup and Architecture

 The object detection system in this repository is built using the YOLOv5 architecture.
 The architecture has been modified to support the integration of a custom bounding box similarity metric.
 YOLOv5 provides a fast, reliable, and scalable solution for object detection, and this repository enhances it with customized performance metrics.

-### Key Components:
-- **YOLOv5 Backbone**: Utilized for object detection tasks.
-- **Custom Metric**: Enhances the object detection process by modifying how bounding box overlaps are evaluated.

----